 Harry Kane’s rapid rise to stardom did appear to come out of nowhere, didn’t it?

-The England striker went from the third choice striker to Golden Boot winner in no time at all.
+England’s captain went from the Spurs’ third choice striker to a Golden Boot winner in no time at all.

-The day the world stopped to take notice of the unlikely hero was New Year’s Day 2015.
+The day the world stopped to take notice of the unlikely hero was New Year’s Day back in 2015.

 In the first half of the 2014/15 season, Kane was playing a bit-part role behind Emmanuel Adebayor and Roberto Soldado.

-The Spaniard only managed seven goals in his 52 Premier League games, while Adebayor scored two goals in his first 11 games that season.
+The Spaniard only managed seven goals in his 52 Premier League games, while Adebayor had scored just two goals in his first 11 games that season.

 Necessity is the mother of invention…